Mountview Academy of Theatre Arts: History

-Coxhead retired as Principal in 1996; he was replaced by Paul Clements, former Director of Drama at the Royal Welsh College of Music and Drama.
-Peter Coxhead became Chairman and Chief Executive of the school board until 2000 when Mountview Theatre School changed its name to the Mountview Academy of Theatre Arts, In 2001 Coxhead was awarded an MBE for Services to the Arts.
-He died in 2004 after 59 years involvement with the school.
+Coxhead retired as principal in 1996; he was replaced by Paul Clements, former director of drama at the Royal Welsh College of Music and Drama.
+Coxhead became chairman and chief executive of the school board until 2000, when Mountview Theatre School changed its name to the Mountview Academy of Theatre Arts, In 2001, Coxhead was appointed an MBE for Services to the Arts.
+He died in 2004, after 59 years involvement with the school.

-Paul Clements remained as principal until 2008 when he was replaced by Sue Robertson, previously Dean of the School of Arts at City University London, subsequently replaced by Stephen Jameson in 2014.
-He was previously Associate Director at LAMDA.
+Paul Clements remained as principal until 2008, when he was replaced by Sue Robertson, previously dean of the School of Arts at City University London, who was subsequently replaced by Stephen Jameson in 2014.
+Jameson was previously associate director at LAMDA.

-In 2007 the British reality television show E4 School of Performing Arts offered several would-be actors the chance to win scholarships to Mountview, Italia Conti and the Academy of Contemporary Music.
+In 2007, the British reality television show E4 School of Performing Arts offered several would-be actors the chance to win scholarships to Mountview, Italia Conti and the Academy of Contemporary Music.
 Mountview's Director of Acting Programme, Amir M. Korangy, appeared on the show as part of the panel.

-In 2011 Mountview Principal Robertson announced plans to relocate to part of Hornsey Town Hall in Crouch End, a stone's throw from Crouch Hill where it was founded, opening there for the 2014–15 academic year.
-A Multi-use regeneration was planned for the Grade II-listed Town Hall and the site to its rear, a £19 million project.
+In 2011, Mountview principal Robertson announced plans to relocate to part of Hornsey Town Hall in Crouch End, a stone's throw from Crouch Hill where it was founded, opening there for the 2014–15 academic year.
+A multi-use regeneration was planned for the Grade II-listed Town Hall and the site to its rear, a £19 million project.
 Haringey Council's cabinet approved the plan on 26 April 2011 on the basis of a business case that included Mountview.
-The plan fell through when Mountview withdrew and in 2016 Mountview received planning permission for a new site in Peckham, south-east London.
+The plan fell through when Mountview withdrew, and in 2016 Mountview received planning permission for a new site in Peckham, south-east London.
 The new building opened in September 2018.